 The European regulatory framework regarding covered bonds has been constantly undergoing changes and this has translated into the European and national legislative frameworks.
-At the European level, three texts constitute this foundation: the UCITS directive, the Covered Bonds and the CRR regulation.
-These European texts are transposed into French law in the French Monetary and Financial Code (CMF).
+At the European level, three texts constitute this foundation: the UCITS directive, the Covered Bonds directive and the CRR regulation.
+These European texts are transposed into French law in the French Monetary and Financial Code (CMF) and Regulation CRBF 99-10.

-The most recent text, the Covered Bonds directive of November 27, 2019 (directive (EU) 2019/2162), was transposed into French law on July 1, 2021 by the publication in the Official Journal of Order No. 2021-858, for entry into force on July 8, 2022.
-Some application instructions are still being approved.
+The most recent text, the Covered Bonds directive of November 27, 2019 (directive (EU) 2019/2162), was notably transposed into French law by the publication in the Official Journal, on July 1, 2021 of order No. 2021-858, and on July 7, 2021, of decree No. 2021-898, for entry into force on July 8, 2022.

-The directive reiterates the principle of two levels of quality for covered bonds, sanctioned by two labels: "European Covered Bond" and "European Covered Bond (Premium)" which must be validated by the ACPR (whose control is partly delegated to the Specific Controller).
+The directive reiterates the principle of two levels of quality for covered bonds, sanctioned by two labels: "European Covered Bond" and "European Covered Bond (Premium)" which are validated by the ACPR (whose control is partly delegated to the Specific Controller).

-Obtaining the "European Covered Bond" label requires compliance only with the eligibility rules of post-transposition French law.
+Obtaining the "European Covered Bond" label requires compliance only with the eligibility rules of post-transposition French law of the covered bonds directive.
 In addition, obtaining the "European Covered Bond (Premium)" label requires strict compliance with the eligibility criteria set out in Article 129 of the CRR Regulation.